Swinney happy to see Brice play for David Cutcliffe at Duke

 Chase Brice’s reasons for moving on, and he’s happy that his former quarterback will play for his good friend David Cutcliffe at Duke.

 Brice announced last week that he plans to transfer to Duke, where he will be immediately eligible to play.
 Brice, who served as the backup to Trevor Lawrence the past two seasons plans to enroll at Duke in July after he graduates from Clemson.
 He will have two years of eligibility remaining.
 Brice saw playing time in 23 games in 2018 and 2019 and was 82-of-136 passing for 1,023 yards and nine touchdowns and four interceptions in that span.
 He threw 16 passes in the Tigers’ blowout win over Boston College in 2019, completing eight for 97 yards and a TD.
 In other words, the kid can play, and Swinney was happy to see Brice land in a good spot.
 “Yeah, it was great.
 We spent a lot of time talking together,” Swinney said.
 “I called David (Cutcliffe).
 We talked about what the options were and just making sure we get in the right situation, the right spot.
 I love Chase.
 He’s been amazing and to me.
 Graduation should create opportunities and options for young people.
 So, that’s just the way it is, and you know he’s put the work in.
 And he came to Clemson and he achieved what he came here to do.
 And the fact that he’s gotten his degree created some other opportunities.
 “It’s like any other senior, moving on when they’re moving on to a job or they’re moving on to the NFL.
 And what he did on the field here also created an opportunity for himself.
 It’s not like he’s some slug that nobody knows.
 This guy can play.
 I think he’s a pro, personally.
-I think he I think he’s a guy that’s gonna really have a great shot to play at the next level.”
+I think he’s a guy that’s gonna really have a great shot to play at the next level.”

 Brice announced last week that he plans to transfer to Duke, where he will be immediately eligible to play.
 Brice, who served as the backup to Trevor Lawrence the past two seasons plans to enroll at Duke in July after he graduates from Clemson.
 He will have two years of eligibility remaining.